Your Complete Source for the Bail Bond Process in Louisiana

 How Bail Bonds Work in Louisiana

 As earlier explained, a bail bond is like an assurance given to the court that a defendant will turn up on court dates.
 When a defendant is jailed for a crime and a trial date is fixed, it is necessary for the defendant to prepare prior to the trial, get in touch with their family, and do other important things.
 But all these cannot be done in jail.
 The court definitely understands this, too.
-Therefore, after the trial date has been fixed, the judge will grant the defendant bail, which is expected to be paid in full.
+Therefore, after the arrest, the judge set bail, which is expected to be paid in full.
+Then, the defendant can be bailed out of jail.
 Failure to pay the bail amount means the defendant won’t be released until the court date.

 Although the general fear is that bail amounts are usually high and inconvenient for the defendant to pay, there are situations whereby it can be reduced.
 The bail amount may be reduced based on the criminal record of the defendant and the professionalism of the defense attorney, to prove to the court that the defendant will definitely be available on the court date.